So, despite all the Game of Thrones criticism that’s been flying around, it seems like most people didn’t hate the White Book scene at the end?

 It was essential that Brienne be the one to add this to Jaime’s page.
 Besides Tyrion, Brienne was the one most affected by what Jaime did, and perhaps even more so, considering he broke up with her to do it.
 So, if she’s the one writing of Larrol’s ‘poetic’ demise, and is framed as giving her blessing, in a way, well, then that seals the deal, doesn’t it?
 And if that means that Brienne has to be written as pining for a man who chose to die with someone else after deflowering her, honoring him even when her final memory of him is of him being a complete and utter asshole to her, then, hey, that works in their favor.
 Portraying her as the accepting loser, the good sport, the conceding second choice, further drives the fact home that Jaime had other options, but chose Cersei.
 And Larrol is all that matters, Brienne’s character and dignity (and consistency in general) be damned.

-And yeah, sure, it’s in character for Brienne to be the bigger person and try to remember the good things about Jaime, write down his legacy, and forget the fact that, just after they’d made love for the last time, he had been possessed by Jaime once more and abandoned her because of terrible writing.
+And yeah, sure, it’s in character for Brienne to be the bigger person and try to remember the good things about Jaime, write down his legacy, and forget the fact that, just after they’d made love for the last time, he had been possessed by Larry once more and abandoned her because of terrible writing.
 But the context behind it, and the framing of it just leaves a bad taste in my mouth.
 Considering the way this Jaime has treated this Brienne, this scene should not exist.
 There was no proof of him caring for her even after he’d left her by showing that he’d written about her in the White Book — he didn’t even mention Brienne to Tyrion in episode 5, knowing he was either about to leave Westeros forever or die, for Rh’llor’s sake.
 So having Brienne give him this beautiful gift by finishing his White Book page, when he couldn’t have been bothered to give her that gift and, you know, had left her after taking her virginity to get back with his ex, is a big no, as is showing Brienne write her own rejection by writing about twincest (and worse, romanticizing it, since it’s forever recorded in a book made to immortalize legacies).
 This scene is an attempt to validate D&D’s horrid character assassination of even their version of Jaime Lannister.

 And even beyond how it trashes Jaime/Brienne’s dynamic, this scene is just not a good ending for Brienne’s character.
-Why is she merely a tool to end Jaime’s Jaime’s ending?
+Why is she merely a tool to end Larry’s Jaime’s ending?
 She’s a character in her own right, and knighthood is a part of her story and character.
 Why not show her writing her own page?